ibm-cloud-docs/openwhisk/bluemix_cli.md

 ## Switching to different regions, organizations, and spaces
 {: #region_info}

-If you are already logged in, you can run the `ic target` command in the {{site.data.keyword.Bluemix_notm}} CLI to switch regions, organization, and spaces.
+If you are already logged in, you can run the `ibmcloud target` command in the {{site.data.keyword.Bluemix_notm}} CLI to switch regions, organization, and spaces.

 {{site.data.keyword.openwhisk_short}} is available in the US South and United Kingdom {{site.data.keyword.Bluemix_notm}} regions.
-To change regions, use the `ic target` command.
+To change regions, use the `ibmcloud target` command.
 For example, to switch to the United Kingdom region, and to the space `staging` in that region:
 ```
-ic target -r eu-gb -s staging
+ibmcloud target -r eu-gb -s staging
 ```
 {: pre}

 You can create spaces to handle your pre-production (staging) and production deployments by creating spaces for each.
 Creating spaces allows {{site.data.keyword.openwhisk_short}} to have two different namespaces that are defined for you.
-Run [`ic iam space-create`](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_space_create) to create more spaces under your organization such "staging" and "production":
+Run [`ibmcloud iam space-create`](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_space_create) to create more spaces under your organization such "staging" and "production":

 ```
-ic iam space-create "staging"
+ibmcloud iam space-create "staging"
-ic iam space-create "production"
+ibmcloud iam space-create "production"
 ```
 {: pre}